6. Binary Search

 Problem Statement:

-If an array isn't sorted, then we know for sure last element at end first element at 0
+If an array isn't sorted, then you know for sure last element at end first element at 0

-However, if an array is rotated, then the last element would be smaller than the first element - seeing this pattern we can realize there's a place, an Inflection Point where we can figure out where the real start was
+However, if an array is rotated, then the last element would be smaller than the first element - seeing this pattern you can realize there's a place, an Inflection Point where you can figure out where the real start was

-Therefore, what we need to search for is an index which would correspond to the old start and end
+Therefore, what you need to search for is an index which would correspond to the old start and end

 if check(mid):